 Tomlinson’s 1999 drawing series, Modes of Escape, reflecting on the many ways we use escape in our daily lives, was shown in his solo exhibition at The Painting Center, New York in 1999.

 In 2010, he began using a translucent polyester substrate in a series of large graphite drawings titled Dark Storms.
 These works led to a drawing series of self-reflections on the experience of being male entitled Rage: The Misery of Men.

 Rage: The Misery Of Men, is an ongoing drawing project that includes a collaboration with poet/psychologist Karen Morris which culminated in a 2016 book of her poetry written to his digital and graphite drawings entitled Rage: The Misery of Men :: The Hope of Men Dawning, available at Amazon Books and Three Stones Press.

-In his current drawing series Night Watch, Tomlinson pursues metaphors of the self-protective, anxious watchfulness experienced in our present time, exploring the ideas of wakeful sleep and triggered alertness as a recurring theme in large figurative graphite drawings.
+In Nightwatch, his 2017-2018 drawing series , Tomlinson pursues metaphors of the self-protective, anxious watchfulness experienced in our present time, exploring the ideas of wakeful sleep and triggered alertness as a recurring theme in large figurative graphite drawings.